-It’s rather unfair that every review of anything Imani Coppola has ever recorded starts off with a mention of her sole, two-decade-old hit (“Legend of a Cowgirl”), as she’s come far lyrically and musically since then.
-Still a teenager when she scored her 15 minutes of fame, Coppola won over a small fan-base with “Legend” and its parent album, 1997’s Chupacabra, which is best described as a set of cheeky short stories set to sample-happy hip-hop arrangements.
+It’s unfair that every review of anything Imani Coppola has ever recorded starts off with a mention of her sole, two-decade-old hit “Legend of a Cowgirl.”
+She’s come so far lyrically and musically since then.
+Still a teenager when she scored her 15 minutes of fame, Coppola won over a small fan-base with “Legend” and its parent album, 1997’s “Chupacabra,” which is best described as a set of cheeky short stories set to sample-happy hip-hop arrangements.

-Two decades on, Coppola is still making music, albeit for a smaller audience.
-Her latest release, Hypocrites, was crowdfunded via PledgeMusic and dropped in summer.
-Not only is it among her timeliest records – it’s loosely a concept album mocking technology and hipsters – but it’s also among her best: gone are the days of ’60s sampling and tales of cartoonish alter egos.
+Two decades later, Coppola is still making music, albeit for a smaller audience.
+Her latest release, “Hypocrites,” was crowdfunded via PledgeMusic and dropped this past summer.
+Not only is it among her timeliest records – it’s loosely a concept album mocking technology and hipsters – but it’s also among her best.
+Gone are the days of ’60s sampling and tales of cartoonish alter egos.
 In their place are wry commentary on our tech obsession and idiosyncrasies.

-Unfortunately, the novelty of the Autotune wears off rather quickly, so by its third and fourth appearances, it’s more grating than entertaining.
-For one thing, it often makes Coppola’s vocals difficult-to-decipher, which is a real shame, given that her lyrics are so often amusing and insightful.
+Unfortunately, the novelty of the Auto-Tune wears off, so by its third and fourth appearances, it’s more grating than entertaining.
+For one thing, it often makes Coppola’s vocals difficult to decipher, which is a real shame, given that her lyrics are so often amusing and insightful.
 Additionally, as the album winds to a close, many of the songs feel interchangeable with their tinny production.
-Not even a sample of the “Ghostbusters” theme can pull “Like You Didn’t Know” (a diatribe apparently directed at Coppola’s cat) from the Autotune wreckage.
+Not even a sample of the “Ghostbusters” theme can pull “Like You Didn’t Know” (a diatribe apparently directed at Coppola’s cat) from the Auto-Tune wreckage.

-It’s no coincidence, then, that the highlights are the songs on which she foregoes the Autotune for an approach that, while not exactly stripped-down, is infinitely more listenable.
+It’s no coincidence, then, that the highlights are the songs on which she foregoes the Auto-Tune for an approach that, while not exactly stripped-down, is infinitely more listenable.
 The best track is “Mixed Nut,” on which Coppola mocks hipsters while commenting on her own multiracial origins.
-It makes “#Selfie” sound tame by comparison: the opening line is “I talk in upspeak, so it sounds like I’m asking a question … even when I’m not.”
-She goes on to command “don’t judge me!” and mock people’s resistance to labels.
+It makes “#Selfie” sound tame by comparison: “I talk in upspeak, so it sounds like I’m asking a question … even when I’m not.”
 “Just Feels Good,” another standout, successfully navigates the fine line between a feel-good song and an irritating earworm.
 Its lyrics (“The sunshine’s feelin’ my vibe/I got sunglasses on, my happy face”) are simplistic, to be sure, but the song possesses the self-awareness and restraint needed to make it palatable.